Pungyeon/clean-go-article/README.md

 val, err := doComplex()
 ```

-This declares a new variable `val` in the the switch case `32` scope and has nothing to do with the variable declared in the first line of `main`.
+This declares a new variable `val` in the switch's `case 32` scope and has nothing to do with the variable declared in the first line of `main`.
 Of course, it can be argued that Go syntax is a little tricky, which I don't necessarily disagree with, but there is a much worse issue at hand.
 The declaration of `var val string` as a mutable, largely scoped variable is completely unnecessary.
 If we do a <strong>very</strong> simple refactor, we will no longer have this issue:

 ```go
 func getStringResult(num int) (string, error) {